Lab 0: Intro and Setup

 java9+ for RISC-V simulation (Venus) and circuit simulation (Logisim)

 - A browser

 - Java 9+ for visual circuit simulation, and other interactive simulations

 CLI: the hive machines provide a Linux environment with all CLI tools already pre-installed and set up.
 We strongly recommend that you use the hive for assignments that use CLI tools to avoid annoying setup issues (especially on Windows).
 If you must work locally, note that we may not be able to help with local setup issues.

 GUI: You will have to run GUI programs locally (screen forwarding over SSH is difficult and buggy).
 However, there are less complexities and potential issues with the GUI programs than with the CLI programs.

 The following sub-sections contain information and tips for specific OSes.
 Pay attention to the OS name; commands for one OS may break things on another OS!

-Debian 10+ and Ubuntu 18.04+ have the required programs in the default APT repositories.
+Ubuntu 18.04+ has the required programs in the default APT repositories.
 The following command will install them automatically: